This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 Forests have more relaxed camping rules called dispersed camping.
 Which is forest speak for – when there is no designated camping area, camping is allowed a hundred feet away from a road, water, or trail.
 We follow this up with a healthy dose of research too, because just like tree bark, every forest is different with its own set of rules.

-We also default to the leave no trace standard, which is fancy gov lingo for whatever is brought into the woods comes out.
+Mr. BuLL and I default to the leave no trace standard, which is fancy gov lingo for whatever is brought into the woods comes out.

 We are weekend wilderness campers, which suits our lifestyle.
 All the pains and discomforts of hiking and sleeping on the ground are worth it.